OpenTechSchool-Brussels/intro-to-webGL-and-shaders/log5_textures.md

 ~~~

-At this point, finally you should see a texture appearing on your quad.
+At this point, finally, you should see a texture appearing on your quad.
+YES!